-Earth movements were also felt in eastern Taiwan, western Iran, southern Nicaragua and around the Chilean capital of Santiago.
+Earth movements were also felt in Taiwan, western Japan, Iceland and parts of Southern California.

 Additional Sources: Japan Meteorological Agency, U.S. Climate Analysis Center, U.S. Earthquake Information Center and the World Meteorological Organization.

 © 2000 Cable News Network.
 All Rights Reserved.